Eurocode3 Fatigue (EN1993-1-9, 2005)

 The unit system is used for conversion units in check calculations.
 Conversion is used in Fatigue Strength at 2 million cycles calculations:

-Press to preview/change the unit system.
+- preview/change the unit system.

 To verify a model according to the Eurocode3 fatigue 2 checks should be performed: Nominal Check and Fatigue Check.